How to Read Poems

-Understanding the language used will give you an incredible ability to see a clear meaning of a poet's views
+Understanding the language used will give you an incredible ability to see a clear meaning of a poet's views.

 - Poetry opens your mind to other people’s points of view, cultures, joys, pains, and problems.
-Poetry, therefore, makes you more tolerant of different views and allows you to freely express yours.
-As you try to interpret what the poet’s message is, you might have to think it repeatedly, hence flexing your mind.
+Poetry, therefore, makes you more tolerant of different views and allows you to freely express yourself.
+As you try to interpret what the poet’s message is, you might have to think about it repeatedly, hence flexing your mind.

 - Some poets write for fun.
 Their poems can inspire you by cheering you up.
 Poems are good entertainment and are engaging when delivered properly.

 - Through poetry, you can explore any topic in the world with no shame or fear.
 Mostly for the poet, but the more you read poetry the more inspired you will be to exercise your freedom of thought.